Uber vs Waymo: Pricing, Coverage & Autonomous Tech 2026

 Budget-conscious riders needing reliable service globally, travelers seeking airport convenience features, users in areas without autonomous vehicle coverage

-Autonomous robotaxi service operating driverless vehicles in select US cities
+Autonomous vehicle service providing fully driverless ride experiences in select US cities.

 Tech-forward users willing to pay premium for autonomous experience, riders in SF Bay Area/Phoenix/Los Angeles, those prioritizing cutting-edge safety technology